Which place is cheaper, Dublin or Belfast?

 Belfast does not have museums and landmarks.

-Dublin is a nice place to visit for its local cuisine and restaurants.
+Dublin is a well-known place for its local cuisine and restaurants.
 However, Belfast is not a good city for its restaurants.

-Dublin offers number of good local restaurants to choose from.
+With its innovative style combined with traditional elements, Dublin makes for a great culinary experience.
 Seafood has become popular around town, but you can also try traditional favorites like stew, pancakes, or coddle.

 You'll find the standard options when it comes to food in Belfast.
 While many restaurants have moved towards more modern cuisines, there are still places that hold tight to the traditions of the area.
 Traditional dishes include pasties, full Irish breakfasts, and oysters.